 I think my accident claim was under-settled.
 What can I do?

 Was your accident claim handled by solicitors imposed on you by your insurance company?
 Did you ever meet your advisors?
 Are you concerned your accident claim was settled too quickly and that compensation for all of your injuries and losses was not included in your settlement?

 Unfortunately, in some cases, the solicitors or claims handlers instructed to pursue your claim may not have had the right skills and knowledge to deal with your claim properly.
 This may have resulted in them failing to deal with your accident claim with the required skill and care and this may have led you to receive less compensation than you may have been entitled to.
 Ultimately, this may not have got you the correct amount of accident or personal injury compensation.

 Jordans Solicitors have a specialist professional negligence team who will be happy to discuss any possible claim and answer any questions you may have.
 They will talk you through the process of making a claim for professional negligence.
 If you want to find out if you can make a claim, then speak to one of our legal advisors today.

 Contact our personal injury lawyers

 Our accident and personal injury claims team are based in offices across Yorkshire.
-We have personal injury lawyers in Leeds, Wakefield, Dewsbury and Selby headed by Gemma Hicks.
+We have personal injury lawyers in Leeds, Wakefield, Dewsbury, Selby and Penistone headed by Gemma Hicks.
 Her team of specialist personal injury lawyers are committed to excellence and achieving the best possible outcome for you and your family.